Cross Paradigm Representation and Alignment Transformer for Image Deraining: Method

 Here, \( \Omega_i^{(k)} \) represents the index set of the top-k elements in the i-th row, that is, the column indices of the k most important elements in the i-th row of matrix \( M \).
 Formally, the process of SPC-SA is expressed as where \( T_k(\cdot) \) represents the Top-k selection operation after modulation by the Efficient Prompt Guide Operator., and \( \sqrt{d} \) represents an optional temperature coefficient used to control the magnitude of the dot product between \( Q \) and \( K \) before applying softmax.
 Similar to most previous works \cite{dosovitskiy2020vit}, we employ a multi-head strategy, concatenating all outputs of the multi-head attention and then obtaining the final result through a linear projection.

 {\flushleft\textbf{Efficient Prompt Guide Operator.}} Since a fixed \( k \) leads to a rigid pattern structure that cannot dynamically update with the neural network, it struggles to adapt to the complex rain conditions in real-world scenarios.
 To address this, we propose the EPGO, which provides the neural network with dynamic prompt information.
 This guides the attention matrix towards optimal selection, allowing the model to optimize attention allocation in both sparse and dense attention scenarios, preserving the most valuable information in the current features.
 As shown in Fig. \ref{overview}, the architecture of EPGO works as follows: given the input feature \( F \in \mathbb{R}^{H \times W \times C} \), two linear layers with hidden ReLU activation and a Sigmoid function are first used to generate the prompt guide features.
 These features are then flattened into a low-dimensional vector.
 Finally, the low-dimensional vector is averaged and multiplied element-wise with the channel \( C \) of the input feature \( F \), adapting to the dimensional changes in the features and effectively setting a soft threshold for the \( K \) values.
-In Algorithm \ref{alg:EPGO_complex}, we outline the process of dynamically tuning \( K \) using EPGO.